 One of the leading interpreters of the Latin American and Iberian Art Song Patricia Caicedo has sung in the United States, Canada, Germany, Denmark, Holland, Italy, Spain, Portugal, Russia, Puerto Rico and Latin-America to public and critical acclaim.

 As a musicologist, Dr. Caicedo is recognized as a leading expert in the study and performance of the Latin American & Iberian art song.

-She has published five books consider reference books in the field.
+She has published seven books consider reference in the field.

 Caicedo has published 8 CDs with mainly first-time recordings of Latin American & Iberian Art Songs in Spanish, Catalan, Portuguese, Quechua, and Nahuatl.

 Patricia received her doctorate in musicology from the Universidad Complutense de Madrid and her Medical Doctor´s degree from the Escuela Colombiana de Medicina.